 - Divide the dough into 4 sections/balls.
 One at a time, pinch a chunk of the dough and roll into round balls.
 Repeat with the remaining dough (image 4).
 Meanwhile, preheat your tava on low heat.

 - Cook on tava.
-Place uncooked rolled naan onto a preheated tava and cook for 2-3 minutes, or until you see bubbles forming on the surface of the naan (image 6).
+Place uncooked rolled naan onto a preheated tava and cook on medium-high heat, for 2-3 minutes, or until you see bubbles forming on the surface of the naan (image 6).
 Flip to cook the other side (image 7).

-- Grill naan slightly on stovetop flame (optional but recommended): Once both sides are cooked and have bubbles/air pockets, carefully place naan directly on top of a stovetop/open flame and grill for a few seconds seconds or until you see the naan charring slightly.
+- Grill naan slightly on stovetop flame (optional but recommended): Once both sides are cooked and have bubbles/air pockets, carefully place naan directly on top of a stovetop/open flame (high flame).
+Grill for a few seconds seconds or until you see the naan charring slightly.
 Use tongs to carefully flip the naan to grill the other side.
-Note: this step is optional but recommended for a delicious, roasted flavour of naan that resembled restaurant-style naan made using a tandoor.
+Note: this step is optional but recommended for a delicious, roasted flavor of naan that resembled restaurant-style naan made using a tandoor.

 - Spread with garlic coriander butter.
 Place cooked naan on a plate or tray and spread with garlic coriander butter (image 8).
 Repeat steps above with the remaining dough.